Ro-Galvan/fun-seo-refactor/README.md

 # Description

-The existing code was refactored keeping the Scout Rule by adding comments and cleaning up duplicate syle code.
-Semantic tags were added while maintaing accessibility in mind.
-We made sure to fix any broken links and add descriptions to images as well.
+The existing code was refactored keeping the Scout Rule by adding comments and cleaning up duplicate style code.
+Semantic tags were added while maintaing accessibility.
+I made sure to fix any broken links and add descriptions to images as well.
+Please refer to the comments in the  html and css files for further breakdown of changes made.

 # Visual